PreeNJ/supplychain-pipeline-orchestrator/README.md

 ## Deployment
 Deploy to Vercel, Fly.io, or any Node-friendly host.
 Remember to set the same environment variables (`DATABASE_URL`, `DIRECT_URL`, `N8N_WEBHOOK_URL`, `N8N_HOST`) on the hosting platform.

+## Connector & Roadmap Notes
+- Use the provider dropdown on `/run` to simulate plugging in Amazon, AliExpress, DHL, or any n8n workflow without redeploying.
+- To add a new marketplace, point its webhook to `/api/callbacks` or duplicate the provided `docs/n8n-sample-workflow.json` template with custom milestones.
+- Future enhancements: authenticated dashboards per carrier, automated AI-driven interventions (tickets/emails), and Redis-backed SSE for horizontal scaling.

 ## Copyright
 Copyright (c) 2025 Priscillah.